NxPKG/khulnasoft-docs/content/waf/managed-rules/waf-exceptions/define-dashboard.md

 weight: 2
 meta:
     title: Add a WAF exception in the dashboard
-    description: Use the Cloudflare dashboard to create exceptions that skip the execution of WAF managed rulesets or specific ruleset rules.
+    description: Use the Khulnasoft dashboard to create exceptions that skip the execution of WAF managed rulesets or specific ruleset rules.
 ---

 # Add a WAF exception in the dashboard